leobudima/elogii-blog/content/we-compared-4-gsmtasks-alternatives-here-s-what-we-found.md

 * **Shipsy** is an all-inclusive supply chain management platform built especially for organizations that handle sophisticated international shipments.
 It’s an excellent choice for multinational corporations.
 * **EROAD** is a cloud-based solution that provides drivers with electronic logbooks, driver vehicle inspection reports, clear dashcams, asset trackers, and a dedicated mobile app.
 It’s perfect for corporations looking for a unified system to handle inventory and shipping.

-And here’s what this article will cover in detail:

-We compared 4 GSMtasks alternatives – Here's what we found

-TL;DR

-GSMtasks

-What’s good about GSMtasks?

-What’s not so good about GSMtasks?

-How much does GSMtasks cost?

-Who is GSMtasks for?

-GSMtasks alternative #1. – eLogii

-GSMtasks alternative #2. – Tookan

-GSMtasks alternative #3. – Shipsy

-GSMtasks alternative #4. – EROAD

-GSMtasks alternatives – The verdict

 ## GSMtasks

 ![GSMtasks – UI](/blog/uploads/gsmtasks-ui.png "GSMtasks – UI")